Ninja-Squad/ninja-squad.github.com/_posts/2014-04-08-productive-angular-and-java-environment.md

         }
     },

 We use [grunt-contrib-less](https://github.com/gruntjs/grunt-contrib-less) to produce a single, minified CSS file from the boostrap less files and our own less files: `app.min.css`.
 Note that we use a timestamp to generate a unique file name.
-This allows us to make the browser cache those large CSS and JS files for years, while still being to be able to deploy a new version of the app.
+This allows us to make the browser cache those large CSS and JS files for years, while still being able to deploy a new version of the app.
 Since the new version uses different file names, the browser will download the new files immediately and won't use a stale, cached version.

 ![From many Less source files to a single minified CSS file](/assets/images/2014-04-08/grunt-contrib-less.png)